d-ries/linux-essentials/08_filters/01_course.md

 Niek
 David
 ```
 The example above uses a `^` sign that indicates the start of a line.
-Next up we use square brackets `[ ]` that we can use to add characters that can be used as the start of the line.
+Next up we use square brackets `[ ]` that we can use to specify characters that can be used as the start of the line.
 In this case the letters `D`, `G`, and `N`.
 We could aslo use ranges:
 ```bash
 student@linux-ess:~$ cat regexlist.txt | grep -E "^[0-9]"
 192